Kindle Spy Review (KDSpy Review): How Spying On Your Competition Boosts Sales!

 Let's examine a self publisher's author page: Steve Scott.

 Notice that KDSpy v5 filters Steve's (or any author's) Kindle books by lowest (best selling) Amazon BestSeller Ranking (ABSR) to highest ABSR (worst selling).

-Steve’s book portfolio is great.
-He’s an expert at his craft and marketing efforts.
-He uses his blog, email list, and optimizes for Amazon’s search engine to make passive income sales from his books.
+Steve's self-published books are great.
+He's an expert at his craft and marketing efforts.
+He uses his blog, email list, and optimizes for Amazon's search engine to make passive income sales from his books.

-His average monthly revenue has surpassed six figures in monthly revenue.
+His average monthly revenue (Kindle and paperback books) has surpassed six figures in monthly revenue.
 I recommend checking out his self publishing course.